Back To Search Results

 Angiography

-Angiography can be utilized for prostatic artery embolization (PAE) in patients with BPH and bleeding.
-It is an interventional technique in managing patients with lower urinary tract symptoms (LUTS) secondary to benign prostatic hyperplasia (BPH).
-PAE improves LUTS.
+Angiography can be utilized for prostatic artery embolization in patients with BPH and bleeding.
+It is an interventional technique for managing patients with lower urinary tract symptoms secondary to benign prostatic hyperplasia.
+Prostatic artry embolization improves lower urinary tract symptoms.

 Clinical Significance

-Prostate imaging plays a vital role in identifying various pathology, including infection, enlargement, and carcinoma.
+Prostate imaging plays a vital role in identifying various pathologies, including infection, enlargement, and carcinoma.
 It is crucial in staging the carcinoma.
 PI-RADS is a standardized classification based on MRI findings, which helps in further management.
-US or MRI guided procedures are also widely used for diagnosis as well as therapy.
+US or MRI-guided procedures are also widely used for diagnosis as well as therapy.

 Media